ropensci/roweb3/content/blog/2021-03-04-r-universe-buildsystem/index.md

 The registry file may either be auto-generated or manually curated by the owner of a universe.
 From the registry file, the r-universe system generates a [monorepo](https://en.wikipedia.org/wiki/Monorepo), in which each R package is a submodule.
 The monorepo automatically gets updated with changes in the registry file or package repositories.
 All r-universe monorepos are tracked under `https://github.com/r-universe/{user}`, for example [r-universe/ropensci](https://github.com/r-universe/ropensci).

 The use of monorepos is popular in big software companies like Google and Facebook as a way to have a common state and history for the entire software suite as a whole.
 Our use is slightly different, because package authors do not commit directly to the monorepo, but instead we track upstream packages using submodules.
 But the purpose is the same: the monorepo provides a central place to track sources from the entire repository.
-It provides the exact state and history of packages and versions contained in the repository, simply using git.
+It provides the exact state and history of packages and versions contained in the repository, simply using Git.

-Note that the packages do not need to be hosted on GitHub themselves: they may live on any public git server, e.g. Gitlab or a university self hosted git server.
-The only thing that matters is that the git server is public readable, so the package source code can be checked out when initiating the submodule.
+Note that the packages do not need to be hosted on GitHub themselves: they may live on any public Git server, e.g. Gitlab or a university self hosted Git server.
+The only thing that matters is that the Git server is public readable, so the package source code can be checked out when initiating the submodule.

 ## Part 2: An extensible CI/CD build system

-Based on the sources from the monorepo, we arrive at the second part of the system: building all the things.
+Based on the sources from the monorepo, we arrive at the second part of the system: Building all the things.
 Each package update in the monorepo triggers a series of actions to build the source tarball, binaries for Windows and MacOS, and documentation[^1], which all get deployed at the end of the run.
 Because everything is deployed simultaneously, the binary package versions are always in sync with the source package.
 This is different from CRAN where the binaries  appear a few days later.

 The build process also performs some additional tasks, such as automatically analyzing if the package requires system dependencies, looking for a package logo, etc. We try to write the build system in a way that is extensible, such that we can easily add additional steps in the future.
 For example we plan to collect some statistics on the package commit history, extract citations, generate [codemeta](https://cran.r-project.org/web/packages/codemetar/vignettes/codemetar.html), and other things that were mentioned at [my talk at rstudio::global](https://rstudio.com/resources/rstudioglobal-2021/monitoring-health-and-impact-of-open-source-projects/).